Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Experiment

 \subsection{Dataset}

 We adopted the MDC\textendash R benchmark~~\cite{madge2025mdc} for evaluation.
 The MDC\textendash R test split comprises 423 instances; each instance includes a scene image, a multi\textendash turn dialogue, and an associated target mention.
-As shown in Figure~\ref {fig::case}, given an input of dialogue and image, the model predicts multiple bounding boxes that should refer to the ground truth blocks.
-For training, we used three data sources corresponding to Sections \ref{sec:methodology:template}, \ref{sec:methodology:prompted} and \ref{sec:methodology:dialogue}: (i) template\textendash based data (Template), (ii) AI\textendash generated short expressions (AI-Short), and (iii) AI\textendash generated dialogue data (AI-Dialogue).
-Additionally, in Section \ref{sec:methodology:dialogue}, we fine-tuned Qwen2-VL~\cite{wang2024qwen2} on VisPro ~\cite{yu2019you} to learn to generate dialogues containing coreference information.
+As shown in Fig.~\ref {fig::case}, given an input of dialogue and image, the model predicts multiple bounding boxes that should refer to the ground truth blocks.
+For training the model, we used three data sources corresponding to Sections \ref{sec:methodology:template}, \ref{sec:methodology:prompted} and \ref{sec:methodology:dialogue}: (i) template\textendash based data (Template), (ii) AI\textendash generated short REs (AI-Short), and (iii) AI\textendash generated dialogue data (AI-Dialogue).
+Additionally, we used a large-scale GREC dataset, gRefcoco~\cite{he2023grec}, and a dataset by prompting GPT-4.1 in a one-shot manner, GPT-4-One-Shot, as baselines.